juliuste/db-interchanges-rest/readme.md

 - `fromPlatform`: **Required.** Platform name (e.g. `2`)
 - `toStationId`: **Required.** DB station id (e.g. `8012478` for Leipzig Messe)
 - `toPlatform`: **Required.** Platform name (e.g. `3`)
 - `fastaToken`: *Optional, but usage encouraged*.
 Token for the DB FaSta elevator api.
 The APi uses a default token, but this is likely to be rate-limited if used by a lot of people.
-You can get your own one here: https://developer.deutschebahn.com/store/apis/info?name=FaSta-Station_Facilities_Status&version=v2&provider=DBOpenData
+You can get your own one [here](https://developer.deutschebahn.com/store/apis/info?name=FaSta-Station_Facilities_Status&version=v2&provider=DBOpenData).

 ```shell
 curl 'https://1.db-interchanges.juliustens.eu/?fromStationId=8012478&fromPlatform=2&toStationId=8012478&toPlatform=3'